-Description The acc_is_present routine tests whether the specified host data is present 2517 on the device.
-In C, the arguments are a pointer to the data and length in bytes; the function 2518 returns nonzero if the specified data is fully present, and zero otherwise.
-In Fortran, two forms are 2519 supported.
+Description The acc_is_present routine tests whether the specified host data is accessible from the current device.
+In C, the arguments are a pointer to the data and length in bytes; the function returns nonzero if the specified data is fully present, and zero otherwise.
+In Fortran, two forms are supported.
 In the first, the argument is a contiguous array section of intrinsic type.
-In the second, 2520 the first argument is a variable or array element and the second is the length in bytes.
-The function 2521 returns .true. if the specified data is fully present, and .false. otherwise.
-If the byte length is 2522 zero, the function returns nonzero in C or .true. in Fortran if the given address is present at all 2523 on the device.
-2524
+In the second, the first argument is a variable or array element and the second is the length in bytes.
+The function returns .true. if the specified data is in shared memory or is fully present, and .false. otherwise.
+If the byte length is zero, the function returns nonzero in C or .true. in Fortran if the given address is in shared memory or is present at all in the current device memory.

-2525 3.2.31. acc_memcpy_to_device
+2639 3.2.31. acc_memcpy_to_device